-The real issue in schools is this, was explained to me last week: when drug use, overdoses, and deaths happen to young adults in their 20s, and among those in later teen years, these tragedies aren’t necessarily linked to schools.
+The real issue in schools is this, was explained to me last week: when drug use, overdoses, rehab, and deaths happen to young adults in their 20s, and among those in later teen years, these tragedies aren’t necessarily linked to schools.
 The comparison to HIV / AIDS education is easy to see.
 When students were getting sick and dying, the connection with education and schools was obvious.
 Earlier education in younger grades was implemented with age appropriate curricula.
 That effort, one of many tools in the toolbox, played a significant role in plummeting infection rates.

 So why aren’t we doing more of this, consistently in younger grades, for drug prevention?
 Are we afraid of difficult conversations?
 Surely talking about the consequences of drug use is easier than planning a funeral.

 Staten Island is leading the way in early drug education because it has to.
 Borough President Oddo – and his partners in policy, policing, and prevention – deserve credit for the effort.
 But credit, I’m sure, isn’t why they’re doing this.
 It’s a saying so often heard that it’s become a cliche, but they’re doing it for the children.